 Respiratory alkalosis can have associated syncope, tremors, and signs of hyperventilation along with chest pain and dyspnea.

 A blood gas analysis, preferably arterial, is needed to establish alkalosis and whether it appears to be metabolic or respiratory in origin.
-Ancillary blood tests are necessary; these are serum chemistries with electrolytes, blood urea nitrogen, creatinine.
+Ancillary blood tests are necessary; these are serum chemistries with electrolytes, blood urea nitrogen, and creatinine.
 While the bicarbonate concentration being high can indicate the possibility of metabolic alkalosis but is not confirmatory as both the carbon dioxide concentration as well as the concentration of H+ ions will affect the presence or absence of alkalosis.
 Hence, a blood gas estimate of pH and pCO2 is also needed.
 However, in mixed acid-base disorders, complex calculations are necessary to establish multiple disturbances and whether they are primary and/or coexistent abnormalities or compensatory buffering mechanisms.

 Associated electrolyte abnormalities need to be identified, including hypochloremia, hypokalemia, and hypocalcemia.
 An EKG may be necessary to evaluate for arrhythmias.
-Urine chemistry is required to assess the kidney's response to the alkalosis.
+Urine chemistry is required to assess the kidney's response to alkalosis.
 Hypertension requires assessment and other tests for hyperaldosteronism when indicated.
 Volume depletion also requires evaluation as a coexisting condition.

 Respiratory alkalosis, when associated with hypoxia or an increased alveolar-arterial (A-a) gradient, requires a search for a cause of the hypoxia.
 However, pulmonary embolism may cause respiratory alkalosis without associated hypoxia and must be ruled out before attributing hyperventilation to pain or anxiety.

-The appropriate management of alkalosis rests on prompt identification followed by management of the primary etiology of the alkalosis and the type (metabolic, respiratory, or mixed).
+The appropriate management of alkalosis rests on prompt identification followed by management of the primary etiology of the alkalosis and the type of the alkalosis (metabolic, respiratory, or mixed).
 Specific etiologies like pyloric stenosis need surgical correction while excessive ingestion of alkali will respond to restriction of excess intake.
-Alkalosis associated with conditions of excess aldosterone may need hormonal correction or replacement along with treatment of associated hypertension.
+Alkalosis associated with conditions of excess aldosterone may need hormonal correction or replacement along with the treatment of associated hypertension.
 Correction of chloride responsive alkalosis caused by volume depletion is possible by replenishment of extracellular volume.
 Electrolyte disturbances associated with alkalosis such as hypokalemia and hypocalcemia are the chief causes of clinical deterioration in the patient and must undergo correction before the onset of life-threatening complications.
 Slow acid administration or dialysis with low bicarbonate baths may be necessary for emergent situations.

 Treatment of respiratory alkalosis primarily targets correcting the hyperventilation (primary or iatrogenic) and apart from anxiety and pain treatment, it sometimes also requires adjustment of mechanical ventilation with intentional hypercapnia.